Blepharitis

 What is it?

 Blepharitis is an inflammatory condition of the eyelids.
-It can be part of a wider inflammation of the eye surface, involving the conjunctiva (the transparent membrane covering the inside of the eyelids) and the white part of the eye ball. (conjunctivitis, blepharoconjunctivitis), and in severe cases, can affect the cornea (the clear window at the front of the eye) known as blepharokeratoconjunctivitis.
+It can be part of a wider inflammation of the eye surface, involving the conjunctiva (the transparent membrane covering the inside of the eyelids) and the white part of the eyeball. (conjunctivitis, blepharoconjunctivitis).
+It can also affect the cornea (the clear window at the front of the eye) known as blepharokeratoconjunctivitis.

 Blepharitis is usually a chronic condition and requires long-term management by daily lid hygiene to remove crusts and oily secretions building up at the base of the eyelashes.